Course Information

 Week Topics/Applications Method

-12. Week Translations from English to Turkish Presentation (Preparation), Practice, Interview
+12. Week Oral presentation Research, Presentation (Preparation), Practice, Lecture

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.